pypa/build/docs/reference/cli.rst

 specified in your ``pyproject.toml``, runs the build, and then cleans up the environment.
 This ensures reproducible builds regardless of what packages are installed in your development environment.

+Pass ``--env-dir PATH`` to put the environment at a fixed location instead of a temporary directory.
+The location must be empty. build removes it after a successful build and keeps it after a failure so you can inspect it.
+A fixed path helps compilation caches like ccache and sccache, which treat a changed build-environment path as a new file and miss the cache.
+You cannot combine ``--env-dir`` with ``--no-isolation``.

 ******************
  Dependency Check
 ******************